mickfuzz/phd4/_posts/thesis_chapters/2023-9-1-Introduction.md

 In this research I made the decisions not to focus on the adaptation  of a  informal club approach to the restrictions of in-school classes but rather instead to embrace key elements of it and to explore processes in situ.
 While the context of home education is not a core to the goals of this research it is important to situate this study accurately.

-**Outline of relevant research on home education and home learning of media:** The work of Livingstone is foundational in this area, in addition Ito,
+**Outline of relevant research on home education and home learning of media:**

+- The work of Livingstone is foundational in this area,
+- in addition Ito playing around, and Gee and the process of tapping into affinity groups.
+- alignment with wider tinkering of practice in stem education, supported by family involvement and brokering of experiences.

-**Outline of the home eduction context of this study:** The processes and motivations driving of home education are varied.
-In the UK the reasons are broadly from reasons pedagogy or from ideology, and often both.
+**Outline of the home eduction context of this study:** The processes and motivations driving of home education are varied [@fensham-smith_invisible_2021].
+Classic ideas of reasons for HE include pedagogy and ideology [@galen_home_1991] [@rothermel_can_2003], and often both.
 My involvement with home ed networks stemmed from University outreach work.
-In the following section I draw on relevant research to identify characteristics of the networks and families that I tapped into.
+In the following section I draw on relevant research to identify characteristics and motivations of the networks and families that I tapped into.

+- Unschooling, Holt, drawing out interests of children in everyday activities and facilitating learning around that [@gray_challenges_2013]
+- Webs of learning Illich - home ed families active in identifying networks to tap into [@doroudi_relevance_2023] has a relevance with social networking groups and email lists used by home educators to share and align activities.
+-